China says US diplomatic boycott violates Olympic spirit - WHIZ News

 New Zealand said Tuesday it won’t be attending the games at a diplomatic level, but that it made the decision earlier due mostly to pandemic travel restrictions.

-Deputy Prime Minister Grant Robertson said New Zealand told China in October about its plans not to send government ministers.
+The country told China in October about its plans not to send government ministers, Deputy Prime Minister Grant Robertson said.

-“But we’ve made clear to China on numerous occasions our concerns about human rights issues,” Robertson said, adding that Prime Minister Jacinda Ardern had raised those concerns directly with Chinese President Xi Jinping.
+“But we’ve made clear to China on numerous occasions our concerns about human rights issues,” Robertson said.

 Australia, whose relations with China have grown increasingly tense, has yet to say whether it will send dignitaries.